FosterZRussian/BattleBuilder/README.md

 – Editing blocks (destruction\creation) with a quick rebuild of the mesh.

 ## In-work
-– A destruction system that cuts off geometry in the air (due to Lua limitations, this task cannot be implemented in real time).
+– A destruction system that cuts off geometry in the air (due to technical limitations, this task cannot be implemented in real time).
 – Basic player movement.

 ## Not Released